bitnami/containers/bitnami/airflow-scheduler/README.md

 - The size of the container image has been decreased.
 - The configuration logic is now based on Bash scripts in the *rootfs/* folder.

-## Branch Deprecation Notice

-Apache Airflow Scheduler's branch 1 is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This branch will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 11-13-2021

 ## Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-airflow-scheduler/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-airflow-scheduler/pulls) with your contribution.